KAXUN01/Mail-Wizard/email-writer-frontend/README.md

-# Email Writer Frontend
+# Email Writer

-The **Email Writer Frontend** is a user-friendly interface that allows users to generate quick email replies effortlessly.
+The **Email Writer** is a user-friendly interface that allows users to generate quick email replies effortlessly.
 It features options for selecting different tones and provides a modern UI to enhance the user experience.

 ## Features